RedGlow/legendary-quest-heroku/README.md

 * db.createUser({user: "legendaryquest", pwd: "legendaryquest", roles: [{ role: "dbAdmin", db: "legendaryquest"}]})

 After this one-time setup, you can run the application with "npm start"

+# Using Visual Studio Code

+The following extensions are recommended:
+* vscode-tslint